AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/RTL/README.md

 Bootstrap's approach to building RTL support into Bootstrap comes with two important decisions that impact how Bootstrap writes and uses its CSS:

 1. **First, Bootstrap decided to build it with the [RTLCSS](https://rtlcss.com/) project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
 It also allows us to build two versions of Bootstrap from one codebase.
-2. **Second, Bootstrap has renamed a handful of directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to Bootstrap's flex utilities--they replace direction properties like `left` and `right` in favor of `start` and `end`.
+2. **Second, Bootstrap has renamed a handful of directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to Bootstrap's flex utilities -- they replace direction properties like `left` and `right` in favor of `start` and `end`.
 That makes the class names and values appropriate for LTR and RTL without any overhead.

 For example, instead of `.ml-3` for `margin-left`, use `.ms-3`.